-Protocol regarding times of public worship at St. Mary Chapel // Suspended for time being
+COVID Protocol regarding public worship at St. Mary Chapel is suspended for time being

 Hygiene practices for individuals attending church.

 Those with symptoms of COVID-19 or other respiratory or flu-like illness, or an elevated temperature, or who are particularly vulnerable to infection should not attend public services, but join worship, as available, through recorded services.

 A pre booking system will be in place for the coming weeks.

 A public service will be held every week